 The actual dome was 18 stories above the playing field and consisted of “Lucite” skylights that were planned to allow the natural grass playing field to stay alive.
 However, these translucent panels presented a problem.
 During afternoon games outfielders were blinded by the sunlight.
 Thirty percent of the panels were coated with paint to reduce the problem but that caused another problem.
 The natural grass playing field died due to the lack of sunlight A new type of turf that became famous at stadiums throughout the country during the 1970s was developed.
 Named after the team, Astroturf was a green surface of nylon grass.

 Over the next two decades the Astrodome changed little.
 In Fall 1989, due to demands from the Houston Oilers the capacity of the stadium increased to 54,816 as the grandstands were extended into the outfield, now circling the playing field.
 The original scoreboard was replaced by new video boards in the upper deck.
 Two manual scoreboards were added as part of the outfield walls in both left and right fields.
 By the mid 1990s, both the Astros and Oilers began to want new stadiums built.
 After failing to receive funding for a new stadium, the Oilers moved to Tennessee after the 1996 NFL season.
 However, funding was approved for a new Astros ballpark in downtown Houston.
 The Astros played three more season at the Astrodome, playing their final game on October 9, 1999.
 In 2000 they moved into Minute Maid Park.
 Today, the Astrodome remains virtually idle as it sits in the shadow of the Houston Texans (NFL) home, NRG Stadium.
-Since its closing after the 1999 season, there have been multiple proposal for the site and the building.
-As of 2016 no action has been taken and the Astrodome remains dormant and it not available for public use.
-Nearly all fixtures, including seats have been stripped from the stadium.
+Since its closing after the 1999 season, the Astrodome has sat empty.
+In 2016 nearly all of the interior fixtures including the seats were stripped from the stadium.
+In February 2018 Harris County commissioners approved a $105 million redevelopment of the Astrodome.
+This plan includes raising the ground level two floors to create nearly 1,400 parking spaces that can also be used for festivals, conferences and commercial uses.
+Construction is expected to begin in October 2018 and be complete by February 2020.